frames.length

 Function to check if a file in a private repository exist by counting the iframes.

-If 2 iframes are loaded means the file does not exists.
+If 2 iframes are loaded, it means the file does not exist.

 If 1 iframe, then the file exists in the repository.